 The co-operative education (co-op) option within Forest Sciences is a highly competitive program which increases your chances of working in your chosen field.
-As a co-op student you gain up to 20 months of paid, relevant and invaluable work experience while earning an average of \$64,000 by the time you graduate.
+As a co-op student you gain up to 20 months of paid, relevant and invaluable work experience while earning an average of \$60,000 during your work term.